 By starting too fast:

-- I was flooding my muscles with lactate and raising the acidity of my blood.
+- I was flooding my muscles with the metabolic by products of that anaerobic energy production; mainly lactate but also raising the acidity of my blood.

 - I was drowning in that metabolic soup, my aerobic system completely overwhelmed.
 The more acidic my blood, the more I had to slow down to give my aerobic system time to clean things up.

 Later I learned that starting much slower allows for a more gradual increase in lactate.
 Although hard for me to do, starting slower enables a faster average speed.
 I also learned that to start faster, I need to train my aerobic system to absorb larger amounts of lactate.

 When you ramp up too fast, your body recruits fast twitch muscle fibers.
 Fast twitch muscle fibers run primarily on glycogen, a form of stored sugar (glucose) that is broken down through a process known as glycolysis.
 This process allow for a faster speed and higher power output, but at a cost.